 As with any method, there are disadvantages to partial dentures.
 The hardware causes some discomfort for many people.
 And removable partials make regular dental hygiene more difficult.
 The alternatives to partial dentures include dental bridges and dental implants.

 Dental bridges can replace one to three teeth.
 In this method, the two teeth adjacent to the missing space are prepared to receive crowns, and the prosthetic teeth are suspended between these crowns.
 The photo at left shows a bridge for one missing tooth.
-Bridges are more esthetic than partial dentures, and the solution is permanent.
+Bridges are more esthetic than partial dentures, and they are fixed, with no extra hardware required to hold them in place.

 Dental implants can be the best solution for several reasons, but they are also more expensive than partials or bridges.
 When you lose a tooth, your body will always re-absorb the bone to which it was anchored.
 Implants replace the tooth root as well as the visible tooth structure, and this prevents the bone loss.
 The diagram on the right shows a dental implant.